Shiboof/study_buddy/README.md

 Study Buddy

-Study Buddy is a Python-based application designed to help users generate study materials, flashcards, quizzes, and tests for their learning needs.
-The app provides an intuitive interface built with customtkinter and includes features to upload context files and download generated content.
+Study Buddy is a full-stack Python application that helps students generate study materials, quizzes, flashcards, and tests from any topic — using the power of OpenAI's GPT models.

+The app includes a responsive web interface, a Flask-based backend with a clean RESTful API, and an optional desktop GUI built with CustomTkinter.

 Features
 1. Generate Study Content